Deepa-gudiya/data_analytics_with_python/project_4/README.md

 This project enhanced my ability to:

-Choose the right visualization method
+-Choose the right visualization method

-Interpret data visually before statistical modeling
+-Interpret data visually before statistical modeling

-Present data insights clearly and professionally
+-Present data insights clearly and professionally

-Visualization is not just about graphs — it is about storytelling with data.
+-Visualization is not just about graphs — it is about storytelling with data.